Relationships

 }

-Then you can lazy-load a person's pets or a pet's owner:
+You can lazy-load a person's pets or a pet's owner:

 const person = await Person.find(1);